bitovi/ylem/docs/component.md

-@function react-view-models.connect connect
+@function react-view-models.component CanReactComponent
-@parent react-view-models.exports
+@parent react-view-models
-@group react-view-models.connect.types types

-@description connects a [DefineMap](./can-define/map/map.html) class to a React component to create a new auto-rendering component with an observable view-model
+@description connects a [DefineMap](./can-define/map/map.html) class to a React component to create an auto-rendering component with an observable view-model

 @signature `connect( ViewModel, ReactComponent, options )`